-For firms that are authorised as mortgage administrators only, the information sought in this section will enable the appropriate regulator to establish the extent and nature of the firm's mortgage administration business.
-The appropriate regulator will be able to assess the potential risks posed by the firm's business activities and tailor its regulatory response accordingly.
+For firms that are authorised as mortgage administrators only, the information sought in this section will enable the FSA to establish the extent and nature of the firm's mortgage administration business.
+The FSA will be able to assess the potential risks posed by the firm's business activities and tailor its regulatory response accordingly.